orval-labs/orval/docs/src/pages/guides/basics.md

 - `override` is to quickly override the input
   - `transformer` to transform the specification like add a param to every call.

-Checkout the [orval config](../reference/orval-config) to see all available options.
+Checkout the [orval input configuration](../reference/configuration/input) to see all available options.